justinwest/SuggestedSources/prompt-default.md

 {question}

 Provide a comprehensive, accurate, and well-structured response.
+No article title needed.